-- Understand the various properties of fluids and their influence on fluid motion and analyse a variety of problems in fluid statics and dynamics. - Calculate the forces that act on submerged planes and curves. - Identify and analyse various types of fluid flows. - Apply the integral forms of the three fundamental laws of fluid mechanics to turbulent and laminar flow through pipes and ducts in order to predict relevant pressures, velocities and forces. - Draw simple hydraulic and energy gradient lines. - Measure the quantities of fluid flowing in pipes, tanks and channels.
+- Understand the various properties of fluids and their influence on fluid motion and analyse a variety of problems in fluid statics and dynamics. - Calculate the forces that act on submerged planes and curves. - Ability to analyse various types of fluid flows. - Apply the integral forms of the three fundamental laws of fluid mechanics to turbulent and laminar flow through pipes and ducts in order to predict relevant pressures, velocities and forces. - Able Measure the quantities of fluid flowing in pipes, tanks and channels.